King’s Cross

 American soldiers flocked to Sydney for a break from combat during those nightmarish late ‘60s and early ‘70s Vietnam War years.
 Aussie soldiers were our mates in previous international conflicts.
 I trained with them at Fort Benning, home of the US Infantry in Georgia.
 I imagined how inviting King’s Cross, a place of revelry, must have been for American soldiers after trudging through rice fields, armed with hand grenades and M-16 rifles.
 They were welcomed in Sydney with open arms.

-I quietly strolled through The Cross with purpose, retracing their footsteps—it reminded me how fortunate I’d been in my service to the country, serving in a non-combat role.
+I quietly strolled through The Cross with purpose, retracing their battle-worn footsteps, reminding me how fortunate I was in my commitment to the country, serving in a non-combat role in South Korea.

 The Cigarette King